Today I took a short trip down to the sea. I walked along the shore and arrived at a bridge. The world’s longest suspension bridge.

 What if we treated each link like a bridge?
 As something unique to a place and a people.
 As something with a plurality of uses and meanings – practical and abstract.

-This would lead us to really think about why we embed a link: what its relevance and value are to our audiences; what its function is within our overall blogging strategy; what sort of journey it takes the user on.
+This would lead us to really think about why we embed a link: what its relevance and value are to our audiences; what its function is within our overall blogging strategy

 I think we underestimate the power of links.
 Standing next to the world’s longest suspension bridge certainly reminds you of the power of connections.
 Perhaps it’s time to build links like we build bridges?